Peckness of Edge Posets: The Edge Poset

 \begin{proof} This follows immediately from Proposition \ref{prop:computing_HBn} and the fact that $B_{n-1}$ is unitary Peck.
-Indeed, $B_n$ is shown to be unitary Peck, in \cite[Theorem 2a]{quotients_stanley} by noting that $B_k = (B_1)^k$ and that $B_1$ is clearly unitary Peck. \end{proof}
+Indeed, $B_n$ is shown to be unitary Peck in \cite[Theorem 2a]{quotients_stanley} by noting that $B_k = (B_1)^k$ and that $B_1$ is clearly unitary Peck.
+Note that $\mathcal H(B_0)$ is the empty poset, so it is vacuously unitary Peck. \end{proof}